iamshishirgaire/IOE-Syllabus-Data/faculties/geomatics/2sem/MathII.md

-# Syllabus

-**ENGINEERING MATHEMATICS II
-SH 451**
-**Course Objective:**
-To develop the skill of solving differential equations and to provide knowledge of vector algebra and calculus.
-To make students familiar with calculus of several variables and infinite series.

 1. **Calculus of Two or More Variables (6 hours)**
 2. **Multiple Integrals (6 hours)**
 3. **Three Dimensional Solid Geometry (11 hours)**